-- 3.1.All bursary applications are assessed based on total gross household income.
+- 3.1.
+All bursary applications are assessed based on total gross household income.
 This ensures that support is targeted to those with the greatest financial need. - 3.2.
-Students from households with a total income of up to £42,500 per year may apply for bursary support.
+Students from households with a total income of up to £45,000 per year may apply for bursary support.
 Awards are based on assessed need and the availability of funds and are not guaranteed. - 3.3.
 New applicants must provide up-to-date evidence of household income.
 A full list of acceptable documentation is provided in Annex A. - 3.4.
-Returning students who received bursary support in the previous academic year do not need to resubmit income evidence unless their circumstances have changed.
-They will be required to complete a self-declaration confirming their situation remains the same. - 3.5.
-All students applying for help with residential costs must provide full household income evidence, regardless of whether they received support previously. - 3.6.
+All students applying for help with residential costs must provide full household income evidence, regardless of whether they received support previously. - 3.5.
 Household income includes earnings from employment, taxable benefits such as Universal Credit, and self-employment income.
-Child Benefit, Disability Living Allowance (DLA), and Personal Independence Payment (PIP) are excluded. - 3.7.
+Child Benefit, Disability Living Allowance (DLA), and Personal Independence Payment (PIP) are excluded. - 3.6.
 For households in receipt of Universal Credit, the College will usually require the last three full monthly award statements.
-Income is calculated by adding net earnings (take-home pay) and the Universal Credit payment (after deductions) and multiplying the total by four to estimate annual income. - 3.8.
+Income is calculated by adding net earnings (take-home pay) and the Universal Credit payment (after deductions) and multiplying the total by four to estimate annual income. - 3.7.
 For self-employed individuals, gross profit (total income minus allowable business expenses) is used.
-Personal living costs such as food or mortgage payments are not considered business expenses. - 3.9.
+Personal living costs such as food or mortgage payments are not considered business expenses. - 3.8.
 A declaration must be completed and signed by the student (or their parent/guardian) to confirm that the information and evidence provided is complete and accurate.
-Applications cannot be processed without this. - 3.10.
-Continued eligibility for bursary support is conditional on meeting College expectations for attendance and conduct, as outlined in the Code of Conduct and Annex B. - 3.11.
-The College reserves the right to reduce, withhold, or reclaim bursary payments if attendance or behaviour standards are not met. - 3.12.
+Applications cannot be processed without this. - 3.9.
+Continued eligibility for bursary support is conditional on meeting College expectations for attendance and conduct, as outlined in the Code of Conduct and Annex B. - 3.10.
+The College reserves the right to reduce, withhold, or reclaim bursary payments if attendance or behaviour standards are not met.

+- 3.11.
 Applications submitted by the guaranteed deadline of 15 August 2025 will be given priority.
-Later applications will only be considered if funding remains available. - 3.13.
+Later applications will only be considered if funding remains available. - 3.12.
 Online applications will remain open until the fund is fully allocated or until the published closing date.
 The College reserves the right to close or extend the application window depending on the availability of funds.

-4. Discretionary Bursary Funds
+4. Bursary Funds